Sherrinford37/hello-world/README.md

 # hello-world
-This is just a freshman's try
+This is just a freshman's try.